 MessageSerializer for more details.

 When using Event Sourcing, Serialized events can stick around for a long time.
 Therefore, consider the format to which they are serializer carefully.
 Consider configuring a separate serializer for events, carefully optimizing for the way they are stored.
 The JSON format generated by Jackson is generally more suitable for the long term than XStream's XML format.
+For more information on how to configure your Event

 The Axon Framework uses an